Darryl Scott: Coaching career

 Starting in 2009, Scott has served as a pitching coach and minor league pitching coordinator in the Colorado Rockies organization.

 On November 1, 2019, Scott was named the bullpen coach for the Colorado Rockies.
 On October 25, 2021, Scott was promoted to the title of pitching coach, after Steve Foster stepped down to spend more time with his family.
 On October 22, 2025, it was announced that Scott and the Rockies would be parting ways.

+Scott entered the 2026 season as the assistant pitching coach for the Los Angeles Angels.
+On August 11, 2026, Scott was fired by the Angels alongside Mike Maddux and Dom Chiti.